catboy-catfish/Godot_DistanceMaterialLoader/README.md

 ## Parameters:

+- `setup/enabled`: Whether or not DistanceMaterialLoader should even run.

+-

 - `setup/camera`: The camera that DistanceMaterialLoader will use to calculate the distance between the mesh and the camera.

 - `setup/meshInstance`: The MeshInstance3D that DistanceMaterialLoader will use to calculate the distance between the camera and the mesh.

 - `setup/materialSlot`: The Surface Material Override slot that DistanceMaterialLoader will replace.
 Any value lower than 0 is planned to set the Geometry material override instead, but this hasn't been implemented yet.

-- `setup/useGarbageCollection`: Whether or not to use garbage collection on the update loop.
-I am unsure about what this does exactly but apparently it cleans up memory leaks, so I added it here.

-- `parameters/update/updateRate`: How often the materials and calculations will update per second.
+- `parameters/distance/distanceSensitivity`: How much DistanceMaterialLoader reacts to different distances.
+Higher values mean that higher LODs only appear when the camera is closer to the mesh.
+Lower values mean that higher LODs are visible from farther away.

-- `parameters/quality/maximumQuality`: The maximum texture quality that DistanceMaterialLoader will load.
+- `parameters/quality/maximumLOD`: The maximum material LOD that DistanceMaterialLoader will load.
 Ranges from _8192 (value: 0) to _1 (value: 13).

-- `parameters/quality/minimumQuality`: The minimum texture quality that DistanceMaterialLoader will load.
+- `parameters/quality/minimumQuality`: The minimum material LOD that DistanceMaterialLoader will load.
 Ranges from 0 (8192x8192) to 13 (1 pixel).

-- `parameters/quality/distanceMultiplier`: The multiplier for the distance between the camera and the MeshInstance3D.
-Lower means that higher quality materials will be visible from farther away.
-Adjust to taste.
+- `parameters/update/updateInterval`: The interval, in seconds, before every time DistanceMaterialLoader updates the materials, calculations and other variables.

 - `material paths/mp0001` to `material paths/mp8192`: The paths to the materials.
 Increases in resolution by powers of 2.
 Only the paths to the materials are held in exported strings, not the materials themselves.
 If they were then all of the materials would be loaded at all times, making this script useless.
 The materials are instead loaded manually.